A Modified Sequential Probability Ratio Test: Sequential Testing Procedures

 Modifications of the SPRT proposed to handle composite hypotheses are primarily of two types.
-One of them is known as the weighted SPRT and was proposed by \cite{wald45}.
+One is known as the weighted SPRT and was proposed by \cite{wald45}.
 This test replaces the likelihood ratio with the ratio of integrated likelihoods, weighted with respect to given weight functions for the respective hypotheses.
 The weight functions are determined by losses associated with incorrectly accepting various alternative hypotheses.
-The other type of modification is known as the generalized SPRT, which considers the ratio of the maximized likelihoods under the respective hypotheses, and is similar to the generalized likelihood ratio (GLR) test \citep{lai1991}.
+The other type of modification is known as the generalized SPRT, which is based on the ratio of maximized likelihoods under the respective hypotheses, and is similar to the generalized likelihood ratio (GLR) test \citep{lai1991}.

 Other extensions of the SPRT, the MaxSPRT and the sequential GLR test, were proposed for drug and vaccine safety surveillance \citep{kulldorf,shih2010}.
 The goal of the MaxSPRT is to reject the null hypothesis (that a treatment is safe) if there is substantial evidence that a treatment is not safe.
 Like the SPRT, the MaxSPRT does not impose a bound on the maximum sample size $N$.
 In addition, the design does not allow early rejection of the alternative hypothesis.
 The sequential GLR was proposed to address these issues.
 Importantly, both tests are based on the GLR, and the alternative hypothesis used by them is the maximum likelihood estimate (MLE) of the parameter being tested.
 When the null hypothesis is true, the MLE converges to the null value, and as a consequence the tests never terminate a trial in favor of the null hypothesis.
 Furthermore, for sufficiently large $N$ the tests can, in principle, reject null hypotheses for arbitrarily small effect sizes.